Temporary Skill Shortage 482 visa changes - 2024 | MJ Legal

 1. Increase in the Temporary Skilled Migration Income Threshold (TSMIT) to $73,150

-To be eligible for the Subclass 482 visa, your nominating employer must pay you at or above the TSMIT value or the average annual market salary rate if it is above TSMIT.
+To be eligible for the 482 visa, your nominating employer must pay you at or above the TSMIT value or the average annual market salary rate if it is above TSMIT.

 On 28 May 2024, the government announced that it would be increasing the TSMIT value from $70,000 to $73,150.
 This increase would take effect from 1 July 2024.